-Effect if Actual Results Differ From Assumptions
+Effect if Actual Results Differ Description Judgments and Uncertainties From Assumptions

-We are subject to the possibility of various loss contingencies, including legal proceedings and claims, that adjust them to reflect the impacts of negotiations, settlements, arise in the normal course of business, as well as certain other non-ordinary course proceedings, claims and investigations, as described in Note 11 to the consolidated financial statements in this report.
+We are subject to the possibility of various loss contingencies, including legal proceedings and claims, that arise in the normal course of business, as well as certain other non-ordinary course proceedings, claims and investigations, as described in Note 11 to the consolidated financial statements in this report.
 We record an accrual for a loss contingency when it is both probable that a material liability has been incurred and the amount of the loss can be reasonably estimated.
 If only a range of estimated losses can be determined, we accrue an amount within the range that, in our judgment, reflects the most likely outcome; if none of the estimates within that range is a better estimate than any other amount, we accrue the low end of the range.
 For proceedings in which an unfavorable outcome is reasonably possible but not probable and an estimate of the loss or range of losses arising from the proceeding can be made, we disclose such an estimate, if material.
-If such a loss or range of losses is not reasonably estimable, we disclose that fact.
+If such a loss or range of losses is not reasonably estimable, we range of losses is not reasonably estimable, we disclose that fact.